wapierz/notifier/README.md

 Simple post notifier which uses curl library under MIT licence.

 # Project description
 This project contains header only implementation of HTTP notification client.
 It is written in modern c++23  and is based on curl library.
+It works with g++-13 or later.

 # Install/run